Are you on a low FODMAP diet, but you can’t figure out some good low FODMAP snacks to keep around the house?

 Being on an elimination diet, like the low FODMAP diet, can feel frustrating and restrictive at times.
-But just because you are limited to certain foods to help your GI symptoms, that doesn’t mean you don’t have options for snacks.
+But just because you are limited to certain foods to help your GI symptoms, that doesn’t mean you don’t have snack options.

-We will go through our favorite low FODMAP snack ideas that are quick and easy and will keep you satisfied between meal times.
+We will go through our favorite low FODMAP snack ideas that are gentle on the gut, quick and easy to put together, and will keep you satisfied between meal times.
 We included options that you can make easily at home and things you can get on the go as well.

 If you go on a low FODMAP diet, you remove foods that contain those certain carbohydrates for a period of time, to see if you start to feel better.
 Once your symptoms improve, you start to add foods back in to see what exactly is causing the issue.